What Is Psycholinguistics?

-As a branch of linguistics Psycholinguistics deals with the mutual relationship between language and the human mind.
-The main purpose of psycholinguistics is how human psychology is able to acquire, produce and understand the language.
+As a branch of linguistics, psycholinguistics deals with the mutual relationship between language and the human mind.
+Psycholinguistics primarily aims to understand how human psychology can acquire, produce and understand language.

-It as a separate branch of study emerged in the late 1950s and 1960s as a result of the Chomskyan revolution.
-The ideas presented by Chomsky become so important that they quickly gained a lot of publicity and had a big impact on a large number of contemporary views of language and language acquisition.
+As a separate branch of study, it emerged in the late 1950s and 1960s due to the Chomskyan revolution.
+The ideas presented by Chomsky became so vital that they quickly gained a lot of publicity and significantly impacted many contemporary views of language and language acquisition.

-As an outcome, psycholinguists start researching such issues as the handling of profound and surface structures of sentences.
-In the early long periods of the advancement of psycholinguistics, special investigations were planned so as to examine whether the focus of processing is the grammatical structure only.
+As a result, psycholinguists start researching such issues as handling profound and surface structures of sentences.
+In the early long periods of the advancement of psycholinguistics, special investigations were planned to examine whether the focus of processing was the grammatical structure.

-Based on the change of sentences, it was at first found that the simplicity of preparing was associated with syntactic intricacy.
-In any case, it later turned out to be evident that not just syntactic multifaceted nature adds to the trouble of preparing, yet additionally, semantic elements have a solid effect upon it.
+Based on the change of sentences, it was first found that the simplicity of preparing was associated with syntactic complexity.
+In any case, it later turned out to be evident that not just syntactic multifaceted nature adds to the trouble of preparing.
+Yet, additionally, semantic elements have a substantial effect on it.

-However, as we know that psycholinguistics is the study of language development, it can be divided into several sub-categories.
+However, as we know that psycholinguistics studies language development and it can be divided into several sub-categories.
 For example:

 - Developmental psycholinguistics